Protection of Personal Information

 Physical safeguards: Files are kept in our locked office and in a private and/or locked file cabinet.
 When files must be transported, they are carried in a locked bag or case.
 Electronic files are stored on password-protected encrypted external memory drives.
 Staff's computers must be password protected and have acceptable antivirus software installed.
 Documents containing identifying information and/or personal health information that must be discarded are shredded on site.

 All staff, volunteers, and students are required to read our privacy policies and sign a confidentiality agreement.
 They are also required to submit a recent criminal record check with vulnerable sector check when they are on-boarded.

 Electronic Health Information

 Blink Session: Shoreline's clinicians use a platform called Blink Session.
-This platform is used for hosting video therapy sessions, scheduling, and documentation (progress notes, assessments).
+This platform is used for hosting video therapy sessions, and scheduling.
 We store identifying information required for booking sessions (name, birth date, phone number, and email).
 This software complies with the requirements set out in PHIA for private practice clinics.
 The servers are not located in Canada; this is permissible for private clinics.
 Shoreline has a Business Associate Agreement (BAA) with Blink Session to protect information held on their server.
 Blink Session's website: https://blinksession.com/

 QuickBooks: Shoreline uses Intuit QuickBooks Canada for billing and bookkeeping.
 Clients' names and contact information are stored in Quickbooks.
 This software complies with the requirements set out in PHIA for private practice clinics.
 The servers are located in Canada.
 Quickbook's website: www.quickbooks.intuit.ca